Datawheel/canon/README.md

 ## Page Routing

 All page routes need to be hooked up in `app/routes.jsx`.
-This filename and location cannot be changed, as the internals of datawheel-canon rely on it's presence.
+This filename and location cannot be changed, as the internals of Canon rely on it's presence.
 For linking between pages, use the [react-router](https://github.com/ReactTraining/react-router) `<Link>` component:

 ```jsx
 import {Link} from "react-router";